Bleeder resistor: Operation

+While the power supply is on, a small current flows through the bleeder resistor, wasting a small amount of power and reducing the efficiency of the power supply.
+The value of the resistor is chosen to be high enough that the resistor will not consume too much power while the supply is on, but low enough that the charge on the capacitor bleeds off quickly.

+Bleeder resistors have a second advantage: In some designs, if the load on the power supply should become disconnected, the filter capacitors will overcharge without any discharge path, potentially damaging them or the power supply.
+The addition of a bleeder resistor provides a discharge path to alleviate this voltage rise, improving the voltage regulation of the filter.

 Usage

-DC power supplies

-The power supply circuits in electronic equipment that produce direct current (DC) needed by the device from the alternating current (AC) supplied by mains use filter capacitors to smooth the DC current.
-A large electric charge can remain in these capacitors after the unit is turned off, constituting a shock hazard.

-For example switching mode power supplies use a bridge rectifier to convert mains AC power into DC at 320 V (for 220 V mains) or 160 V (for 115 V mains), before the voltage is reduced by the chopper.
+Switched-mode power supplies use a bridge rectifier to convert mains AC power into DC at 320 V (for 220 V mains) or 160 V (for 115 V mains), before the voltage is reduced by the chopper.
 These incorporate one or more filter capacitors to smooth the pulsing output voltage from the rectifier.
-These must typically store enough energy at this high voltage to power the load during the zero crossings of the AC input.
-In addition, the capacitors in many supplies are made large enough to supply the load during AC outages lasting for a significant fraction of a second.
-This stored charge is often enough to deliver a lethal shock.
-The capacitors in high voltage DC power supplies used in devices such as lasers, x-ray machines, electronic flashes, radio transmitters and old style CRT computer monitors and televisions can have higher, more dangerous voltages.
+The capacitors in high voltage DC power supplies used in devices such as lasers, x-ray machines, electronic flashes, radio transmitters, and old style CRT computer monitors and televisions can have higher, more dangerous voltages.